Canva Design Systems: How to Set Up and Use Canva Brand Kit

 3. Click to apply—no searching, no guessing

-Apply Brand Colors in One Click
+Apply Brand Colours in One Click

-Instead of manually selecting colors:
+Instead of manually selecting colours:

 1. Select any element (text, shape, background)

-2. Click the color box
+2. Click the colour box

 Use Brand Fonts as Defaults